21 February 2022

 IoT devices often need to meet multiple certification standards:

 As well as certification, IoT deployments must meet an increasing number of regulations, covering areas such as data privacy, safety, reliability, and traceability.
 Learn more about our IoT device certification service >>

 These demands can be complex and costly, particularly for global deployments.
 Experts can identify the best, most cost-efficient way to meet all the requirements.

 An IoT deployment creates a massive attack surface with devices vulnerable to hacking.
 Breaches can have serious reputational and financial consequences, are costly to recover from and make it difficult to regain customer trust.
 But using sophisticated security mechanisms on constrained devices is difficult and managing the security of large deployments is challenging.

 Scaling up from a small pilot to thousands of devices is not straightforward.
 It’s essential to include the capability for remote, automated version control and device updates.

 Using an expert on security and scalability to guide you upfront can save a lot of trouble, time, and cost downstream.

 One thing is certain in the IoT world – things will change.
 And with devices meant to operate for a decade or more, IoT projects must be capable of adapting to change.
-For example, operators are shutting down their 2G and 3G networks to expand their 4G and 5G capacity.
 New technologies, regulations, and use cases will create new requirements and opportunities.